RealOrangeOne/wagtail/docs/advanced_topics/performance.md

     return components
 ```

-When manually modifying a page, it may not result in a different cache key if the default components don't get changed.
-To ensure the cache key is changed, be sure to publish the resulting page.
+Manually updating a page might not result in a change to its cache key, unless the default component field values are modified directly.
+To be sure of a change in the cache key value, try saving the changes to a `Revision` instead, and then publishing it.

 ## Django